Chappel

-Chappel is a village and civil parish in the Borough of Colchester, Essex which sits on the River Colne.
+Chappel is a village and civil parish in the City of Colchester district of Essex, England.
+The River Colne flows through the village.
 It is significant for its Victorian viaduct, which crosses the Colne valley.
+At the 2021 census the parish had a population of 530.

 Name and history

 The present name of Chappel derives from the construction of a small chapel of ease, noted in 1285 AD as standing at the northern boundary of the parish of Great Tey.
 During the 16th century, because of concerns from Chappel residents about the distance to Great Tey's own church at festival time, this area was split from the parish and become a separate entity known as Pontisbright (lit.
 "Britric's bridge") that would eventually become known as Chappel.

 In 1433, the vicar of Great Tey agreed that the inhabitants of Chappel could find and elect their own chaplain.
 The benefice itself was united with that of the neighbouring village of Wakes Colne in 1938.
 The chapel itself, now the parish church of St Barnabas, is a grade I listed building.